Criminal Justice Major: Integrating Christian Faith into Your Studies

 Azusa Pacific University gives you a unique opportunity to integrate your faith into the criminal justice field.

-“A Christian perspective connects with everything that we do, whether it’s the biases we have, the arrests we make, the charges we give, or the sentencing we apply,” explained Candice Hodge-Williams, PhD, chair of APU’s Criminal Justice department.
+“A Christian perspective connects with everything that we do, whether it’s the biases we have, the arrests we make, the charges we give, or the sentencing we apply,” explained Candice Hodge, PhD, chair of APU’s Criminal Justice department.
 “Our Scripture model is Micah 6:8, which talks about justice, love, mercy, and walking humbly with God.”

 Students Apply Faith to Criminal Justice Issues